paul-nechifor/lemon-cake/readme.md

 - Stop implementing operators in C. Just define + as (reduce ...).
 That way I just need to write C functions that take two arguments.

-- FFI.

-- Initially open symbols from `libc.so`.

 - Add another long GC test that uses lambdas.

 - Fix `die` to accept arguments.